-Use of English: In accordance with Senate and Faculty Policy, students may be penalized up to 10% of the marks on all assignments, tests, and examinations for improper use of English.
+In accordance with Senate and Faculty Policy, students may be penalized up to 10% of the marks on all assignments, tests, and examinations for the improper use of English.
 Additionally, poorly written work with the exception of the final examination may be returned without grading.
 If resubmission of the work is permitted, it may be graded with marks deducted for poor English and/or late submission.
+Attendance:

-Attendance: Any student who, in the opinion of the instructor, is absent too frequently from class, laboratory, or tutorial periods will be reported to the Dean (after due warning has been given).
-On the recommendation of the department, and with the permission of the Dean, the student will be debarred from taking the regular final examination in the course.
+Attendance at all lectures, tutorials and laboratories is mandatory.
+Any student who, in the opinion of the instructor, is absent too frequently from class or laboratory periods in any course, will be reported to the Dean (after due warning has been given).
+On the recommendation of the Department concerned, and with permission of the Dean, the student will be debarred from taking the regular examination in the course.